uoip/stereo_ptam/README.md

 ### TODO:
 Exhaustive evaluation on datasets.
-(There seems to be a python package [MichaelGrupp/evo](https://github.com/MichaelGrupp/evo) written for odometry/SLAM algorithm evaluation)
+(There seems to be a python package [MichaelGrupp/evo](https://github.com/MichaelGrupp/evo) for odometry/SLAM algorithm evaluation)

 ## License
 This python reimplementation is largely based on [sptam](https://github.com/lrse/sptam), so it's licensed under GPLv3 License.